astrohart/xyLOGIX.EasyTabs.VS2022/xyLOGIX.EasyTabs/README.md

 Flag indicating whether we should draw the titlebar background (i.e. we are in a non-Aero environment).

-<a name='F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_doubleClickInterval'></a>
-### _doubleClickInterval `constants`

-##### Summary

-The current double-click time, im milliseconds, for the mouse.
-A double-click is a series of two clicks of the mouse button, the second occurring within a specified time after the first.
-The double-click time is the maximum number of milliseconds that may occur between the first and second click of a double-click.
-The maximum double-click time is 5000 milliseconds.

 <a name='F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_dropAreas'></a>
 ### _dropAreas `constants`